g-raman/g-raman/README.md

 ### I'm Raman.

-Here's what you need to know about me.
+Here's what you need to know about me: <br>
-📚 I'm a 2nd year at the University of Ottawa.
+📚 I'm a 2nd year at the University of Ottawa. <br>
 🔬 I'm expanding my skill set and exploring the world of web development.

 ⚡ These days, I'm doing a deep dive into JavaScript and learning it's ins and outs.